 You should also add your user to the audio group.
 This gives your Linux user permission to use desktop audio devices.

 These days I’m using Bitwig Studio as my DAW.
 I will explain why below and also mention a few alternatives.

 As a former Ableton user I found it easy to switch over to Bitwig Studio.
 Bitwig has a native Linux version which works well with the apps I installed from KXStudio.
 It is not free software – you buy a license and then get 1 year of upgrades.
-My first year expired recently but I’m happy to continue using my current version as it’s very stable.
+You can continue to use your copy after the license expires but you don’t get feature updates until you redo the license.

 Bitwig Studio supports Linux VST plugins, but note that it does not support Linux LV2 plugins.
-This is disappointing because most free/libre audio plugins seem to use the LV2 standard and not VST.
-And this is why the Carla plugin host is so essential – it allows me to bridge LV2 plugins into Bitwig!
+This is disappointing because many libre audio plugins use the LV2 standard and not VST.
+And this is why the Carla plugin host is so essential – it allows me to bridge LV2 plugins into Bitwig Studio!